 Air Fryer Hot Honey Chicken

-I really don’t know how we all, as a society, survived as long as we did without air fryers.
-We’ve become so accustomed to the little to no time it takes for them to preheat, and the fact that they can make all of our fried favorites with none of the grease really has us spoiled.
+We really don’t know how we all, as a society, survived as long as we did without air fryers.
+We’ve become so accustomed to the little-to-no time it takes for them to preheat, and the fact that they can make all of our fried favorites with none of the grease.
+They’ve really spoiled us!

-This hot honey chicken, for example, is SO EASY to make in the air fryer!
+Recipes like this hot honey chicken, for example, are SO EASY to make in the air fryer!
 First chicken legs are marinated for an hour in a savory blend of seasonings.
-Then they are dredged and air fried to crispy perfection.
+Then, they are dredged and air fried to crispy perfection.
 Lastly, we coat them with a sweet and spicy hot honey sauce that’s guaranteed to make your mouth water.
 Hungry yet?

 This air fryer hot honey chicken is spicy, sweet, seasoned, and incredibly easy to make.
 Pair it with your favorite sides for a well rounded and satisfying dinner.
-Or serve them as an appetizer or afternoon snack!
+Or, serve these chicken legs as an appetizer or afternoon snack!

 The name “hot honey chicken” comes from the sauce.
 These crispy fried chicken legs are smothered in a spicy (aka “hot”) sauce made with honey.
-This chicken recipe is finger-licking good.
+It will have you licking your fingers, it’s so good!

 What’s the Best Air Fryer to Use?